infoburp/infoburp/README.md

 This will be useful for anyone who has a lot of information to deal with.
 This could be pretty much anyone nowadays, but the core market is students of any age, and professionals who must deal with a lot of information on different subjects.

 In order to streamline development I have chosen two systems for the front and back end, d3.js and couchdb respectively.
-Both are tested and reliable open source components and have active communities keeping them up to date.
+Both are tested and reliable open source components and have active communities keeping them up to date, and infoburp is a couchapp, which makes it very easy to deploy, and means it can be run locally, and is highly scalable.

 This gives a very simple end solution, having only 3 main components, d3.js on the frontend, couchdb on the backend, and infoburp.js acting as middleware glue to hold d3 and couchdb together.